LimePoint/opschain/docs/reference/included_resource_types.md

 ## OpsChain Infrastructure

-Requiring `opschain-infrastructure` currently provides a minimal set of Resource Types (with minimal actions and properties exposed) for the [Confluent OpsChain Example Project](https://github.com/LimePoint/opschain-examples-confluent).
+Requiring `opschain-infrastructure` currently provides a minimal set of Resource Types for the [Confluent OpsChain Example Project](https://github.com/LimePoint/opschain-examples-confluent).
 More support will be added over time.

 ## OpsChain Terraform